 In order to support the scaling of our product development we need to ensure that our environments remain secure while they grow to meet the increasing demands of our customers.
 For us, the best way to achieve this is by enforcing security at each layer, and relying on automation to maintain security controls regardless of scaling needs.
-Tooling is an important part of enabling this automation, and password management solutions like CyberArk come to our aid here.
+Tooling is an important part of enabling this automation, and password management solutions come to our aid here.
 Using a common tool for credential management is one method Adobe uses to help secure our environment.
 Proper password management helps make deployments more flexible.
 We ensure that the access key and API key needed to authenticate to the backup database is not stored on the application server.
-As a defense-in-depth mechanism, we store the keys in CyberArk and pull them at run time when the backup script on the server is executed.
+As a defense-in-depth mechanism, we store the keys in a password manager and pull them at run time when the backup script on the server is executed.
 This way we can have the keys in one central location rather than being scattered on individual machines when we scale our application servers.
 Rotating these credentials becomes easier and we can easily confirm that there are no cached credentials or misconfigured machines in the environment.
-We can also maintain a changeable whitelist of the application servers that need to access CyberArk, preventing access to the credentials from any IP address that we do not trust.
+We can also maintain a changeable whitelist of the application servers that need to access the password manager, preventing access to the credentials from any IP address that we do not trust.

 If an attacker were able to access build machines they could create malicious binaries that would appear to be signed by a legitimate source.
 This could enable the hacker to distribute malware to unsuspecting victims very easily.
-We use two major functions of CyberArk to help secure our build environment.
+We use two major functions of commercially available password managers to help secure our build environment.
 We leverage the credential management solution in order to avoid having credentials on any of our build servers.
 The goal here is similar to the use-case above where we want to keep all keys off the servers, only retrieving them at run-time.
-In order to support this, we’ve had to build an extensive library for the client-side components that need to pull credentials from CyberArk.
+In order to support this, we’ve had to build an extensive library for the client-side components that need to pull credentials.
 This library allows us to provision new virtual machines constantly with a secure configuration and a robust communication channel with the credential manager.
 Adapting tooling in this way to suit our needs has been a recurring theme in our effort to find solutions to deployment challenges.

 Credential management has become a challenge primarily because of the sheer number of passwords and keys out there.
-Given some of our use-cases we’ve found tools like CyberArk can help make deployments easier in the long-term.
+Given some of our use-cases we’ve found commercially available password management tools can help make deployments easier in the long-term.
 Adobe is a large organization with unique products that have very different platforms – having a central location for dealing with password management can help solve some of the challenges that we face as a services company.
 As we look to expand each service, we will continue to adapt our usage of tools like these so that we can help keep our infrastructure safe and provide a more secure experience to all our customers.

 Pranjal Jumde and Rajat Shah